dojo/docs/dojox/widget/Standby.rst

 Showing curved border cloning
 -----------------------------

-This example works on Firefix and Safari only.
+This example works on Firefox and Safari only.

 .. code-example ::